dmostoller/dmostoller/README.md

 My name is David and I am a Full-Stack Software Engineer and Musician.
 I've always had a passion for problem solving, and I am interested in creating software that can help people achieve their goals, in music and life in general.

-- 🔭 I’m currently working on: Creating a new instance of Musician's Base application for a well-known dubstep artist.
+- 🔭 I’m currently working on: Creating a new instance of <a href=https://github.com/dmostoller/musicians-base">Musician's Base</a> application for a well-known dubstep artist.
 - 🌱 I’m currently learning: Next.js, Typescript, React Native, GraphQL, Vue.js
 -
 - 📫 How to reach me: